 Prior to Xcode 4 there existed the Build folder.
 I hated this folder, especially as I often wanted to zip up a project and send it to someone, and I'd end up having a huge file because I'd forgotten to delete the Build folder.
 So imagine my delight when Apple created the Derived Data directory in Xcode 4.
 This directory contains all the build products, intermediate files, indexes, logs etc. It is usually located in ~/Library/Developer/Xcode/DerivedData.
 The problem is, it is rather hard to find the particular Derived Data directory for a particular project…

-Cupertino, We Have a Problem
+Cupertino, We Have A Problem

 Lion is a great OS.
 It has brought many great user features (Versions, autosave etc) and many fantastic developer features (Autolayout, popovers etc).
 It has brought one new feature though that is annoying a lot of users: Mission Control.
 I've mentioned some complaints I've got about it on twitter, but it's got to the point where I really need a blog post to convey my full opinion on it.
 I can't quite remember another change in an OS X update that was so big, yet so awful.